Straightforward interfaces make navigation and actions more intuitive, reducing the learning curve for new users.

 Should I allow AI to train on my content?

-For most brands, yes.
-Training exposure means future AI models know your brand natively, what it does and who it serves, without needing to retrieve it.
-That is free distribution into the tools your buyers increasingly use for discovery.
+Most brands should allow AI to train on their content.
+Training exposure means future AI models know a brand natively without needing to retrieve it.
+That is free distribution into the tools buyers already use for discovery.
 The exception is businesses whose content is the product, such as publishers and stock media, where licensing considerations apply.

 Do I need an MCP server to be agent-ready?

-No. Layers one through three, covering crawler access, discoverability, and content signals, apply to every site and deliver most of the near-term value.
-Agent interface files like MCP server cards only make sense if you have a service agents can actually connect to.
-If you do have an API or MCP server, publishing the discovery files is a small effort with asymmetric upside.
+An MCP server is not required to be agent-ready.
+Layers one through three cover crawler access, discoverability, and content signals.
+They apply to every site and deliver most of the near-term value.
+Agent interface files like MCP server cards only make sense for services agents can actually connect to and use.

 How long does it take to make a site agent-ready?

-Most sites can fix the majority of audit findings in a day.
+Making a site agent-ready takes about a day for most of the fixes.
 Crawler access and Content Signals are one-line changes.
-Sitemaps and schema are hours, not weeks.
-The agent-interface layer takes longer if you have an API, but a typical marketing site can move from a failing score to a strong one in a single working session.
+Sitemaps and schema take hours, not weeks.
+The agent-interface layer takes longer with an API.
+Even so, a typical marketing site can go from failing most checks to passing them in one session.

 Benjamin Banks